 Pennsauken: Four teenagers obeyed the Lord in baptism on January 27.
 The gospel was powerfully and clearly presented to an overflowing audience by Rob McMichael (Denver, NC) and David Zuidema Jr. (Midland Park, NJ).
 Prayer is requested for an unsaved father who heard the gospel and witnessed the baptism of two of his children.

 Albuquerque: The assembly was encouraged by visits from Bill Lavery in November, John Fitzpatrick and Stan Wells in December, and William Skates in January.
 The saints very much appreciated the ministry of God’s Word and the preaching of the Gospel.
 Prayer is requested for a gospel series starting May 5, DV, with Brian Crawford and Brandon Doll.

 La Crosse: Sandy Higgins was with the assembly for a week of ministry, February 4-8.

 Hermosillo: Abisaí Vieyra and Tim Woodford commenced gospel meetings February 3 in the Carmen Serdán hall, located in the north of the city.
 A few thousand texts and invitations were delivered the prior week, and they look to the Lord for His blessing in salvation.

-Chihuahua: Gilberto Torrens, along with believers from the assembly, visited three small mountain towns with calendars, Seed Sowers texts and Via magazines.
+Chihuahua: Believers from the assembly visited three small mountain towns with calendars, Seed Sowers texts and Via magazines.
 A young sister was received into the fellowship recently.